acui/osmand_topo_map_generator/README.md

-# Printable Map from OSMAnd
+# Printable Map from OsmAnd

-This is a tool to generate a printable topographic map by using screenshots from OSMAnd (https://osmand.net).
+This is a tool to generate a printable topographic map by using screenshots from OsmAnd (https://osmand.net).
 The map uses the UTM grid and has declination information.
 It's to be used with a compass or a GPS device with UTM coordinates.

 ## Installation